 Configuring SSL/TLS and Routes

-Support for OpenShift Container Platform Edge-Termination Routes has been added by way of a new managed component, tls
+Support for OpenShift Container Platform edge termination routes have been added by way of a new managed component, tls

 .
 This separates the route